One of the easiest ways to monetize your blog is to use affiliate links.

 All of my recommendations for bloggers who want to use affiliate links on their sites are listed above.
 Amazon is a must-have resource that will always come in handy.
 If you’re a well-known blogger, I recommend that you join rStyle.
 I also recommend LinkShare and ShareASale to everyone so that you can become acquainted with them.
 Finally, if you don’t have a lot of traffic yet, ShopStyle can be a nice solution!

 I don’t enjoy placing all of my eggs in one basket regarding affiliate links.
 I now utilize Amazon, LinkShare, and ShareASale, and I’m also transitioning to rStyle.
-If you’re going to use rStyle, I think it’s a good idea to have a backup.
+If you’re going to use rStyle, I think having a backup is a good idea.

 I hope this was useful!